 We’ve all been there: you open the dishwasher and are greeted with the musty odor of mildew.
 Or worse: moldy food.
 While your dishes may be sparkling, the smell means your dishwasher is far from clean.
 Luckily, there are some quick remedies for when your dishwasher smells bad.

-A smelly dishwasher can have multiple causes.
-Below are some ways to pinpoint the problem and some fast fixes for how to clean a dishwasher.
+Are you wondering, “Why does my dishwasher smell bad?”
+Below are some ways to pinpoint the problem along with how to clean a smelly dishwasher.

 When your dishwasher smells bad it’s often due to mildew.
 Trapped food particles in the dishwasher’s filter or drain or even your garbage disposal can also be the causes of an unpleasant smell.
 We’ll go through the specific cleaning steps for each source of the odor so you’ll know how to fix a smelly dishwasher.